Tarnarsson/TaekniogVoruthroun/README.md

 # TaekniogVoruthroun

 ## Description
 This repository contains the implementation of a simulation model in Python, based on the research conducted by [Zhang et al.][Zhang].
 Their project was built using the simulation software Anylogic, further information on Anylogic can be found [here](https://www.anylogic.com) .
-The project aims to replicate the findings and provide a tool for further exploration of the concepts discussed in the paper.
+The project aims to replicate the findings and provide a tool for further exploration of the concepts of knowledge within development processes.
 This paper is about how learning can improve product development processes and how knowledge can help in product design.

 ## Motivation
 The motivation behind this project is to deepen the understanding of the simulation techniques discussed by [Zhang et al.][Zhang], and to provide a practical application of these methods in Python.
 The model in this simulation is agent-based so this will give the students deeper understanding about agent-based simulations.
 This paper was found by the teacher of this course and encouraged the students to face this challenge.